Bonsai Mary

 These small, round insects attach themselves to the leaves and stems of your plant and suck out its sap, leading to stunted growth and leaf drop.
 To get rid of scale insects, you can either manually scrape them off or use an organic insecticidal soap spray.

-Care Tips: When dealing with any pest infestation on your leatherleaf anthurium, it’s important to act fast before it becomes irreversible damage.
 Regularly inspect your plant for signs of pests and take proactive measures such as keeping a clean growing environment and using natural pest control methods like neem oil.

 Mealybugs are another type of insect that can wreak havoc on your leatherleaf anthurium.
 These white or gray bugs leave behind a sticky substance on the leaves which attracts ants and other harmful pests.